sinusinu/drea/README.md

 - ```bye``` closes the connection.

-### 3. An other thing
+### 3. Another thing

 Currently there is no proper way to stop DREA.
-You can always force close it or whatever.
+You can always force close it.

 # License